 Three ingredients are needed for a fire: a fuel at the right concentration, a good supply of air, and a source of ignition.
 If you control these ingredients, fires can be prevented.

 Note: this guidance does not cover products which are intentional explosives, including fireworks.
 Advice on the legislation and guidance relevant to these products can be obtained from the HSE Explosives Inspectorate

 By applying the following five principles you will be well on the way to making sure that you are working safely with flammable substances.

 Think V.I.C.E.S and keep a strong grip on your workplace safety.

 Is there plenty of fresh air where flammable liquids or gases are stored and used?
-Good ventilation will mean that any vapour’s given off from a spill, leak, or release from any process, will be rapidly dispersed.
+Good ventilation will mean that any vapours given off from a spill, leak or process will be rapidly dispersed.

 Are your flammable substances kept in suitable containers?
 If you have a spill will it be contained and prevented from spreading to other parts of the working area?
 Use of lidded containers and spillage catchment trays, for example, can help to prevent spillages spreading.

 Can you exchange a flammable substance for a less flammable one?
 Can you eliminate flammable substances from the process altogether?
 You may be able to think of other ways of carrying out the job more safely.